 | Level | Grey (info) | Match level: Freq+PI+PS (best) / Freq+PI only / Freq+PS only |

 | AF | Green / Orange / Red | AF validation results: ✓ = confirmed in DB with same PI, ✗ = not found.
-"No AF data in log entry" shown when the AF field is empty. |
+"No AF data in log entry" shown when the AF field is empty.
+"AF check bypassed" is shown if the reception is a perfect unique match. |

 When the validation reveals that metadata is missing or incorrect, the fix functions let you update the row with correct data directly from the database.